Spring Training Stats That Matter MLB

 I’m sure you’ve heard it before: Spring training stats don’t matter.”

-There are some spring stats that move the needle and have a history of predicting regular-season success.
-Here are three of those spring training numbers you should care about this year for your futures bets, fantasy leagues and preseason predictions:
+Yes, the World Series is won in October (or November), not March.
+But, there are still a few spring training stats that actually matter, for teams and players.
+Here are three of those spring training numbers you should care about this year for your futures bets, fantasy leagues, and MLB award picks:

 Spring OPS matters for MVP Sluggers